How to get the best car insurance in Idaho

 |Company||Average annual rate||Learn more|

 In order to legally drive in Idaho, you’ll need liability insurance that at least includes:

 - $25,000 for bodily injury to one person in a single accident.

 - $50,000 for total bodily injury to two people or more in an accident

 - $15,000 for property damage

 When shopping for car insurance, you’ll sometimes see this written as 25/50/15.

 You’re also required to purchase uninsured or underinsured motorists coverage (UM/UIM).
 This coverage protects you if you get into a car accident with someone who doesn’t have enough insurance to cover the damages caused by an accident.
-To learn more about this kind of coverage, check out our guide.

 You can also get additional types of insurance to better protect yourself, including:

 - Collision.
 If your car is damaged in an accident, this will help pay for repairs.